FriendsOfAkeneo/IcecatConnector/README.md

 ## Enrich products

 The extension provides an `icecat_enrich_products` job that can be used manually or in a cron task via a dedicated import profile.
-This import profile will chack all products with an Icecat EAN attribute and call the Icecat API to get the data.
+This import profile will check all products with an Icecat EAN attribute and call the Icecat API to get the data.